Genez-io/genezio-documentation/docs/cli-tool/analytics.md

 ---
 sidebar_position: 2
-description: Genezio Analytics is a built-in CLI tool feature that gathers telemetry and analytics data.
-Learn to track and analyze your project’s performance
+description: Genezio Analytics is a built-in feature in the genezio CLI tool that gathers telemetry and analytics data.
+Learn how to enable or disable it to provide crash reports.
 ---

 # Analytics